-The Intensive Care Foundation received donations and income from fundraising events of £77,961 and incurred £120,779 in expenditure for supporting clinical trials, fundraising, management and other costs.
-The Society provided further funding for the research programme with a transfer of £75,000 to the Foundation.
+The Intensive Care Foundation received donations and income from fundraising events of \pounds 90,121 and incurred \pounds 148,436 in expenditure for supporting clinical trials, fundraising, management and other costs.
+The Society provided further funding for the research programme with a transfer of \pounds 50,000 from unrestricted funds towards the net expenditure of the Foundation.